Court Case 1: JFK Assassination

 Despite the work of the Warren Commission and the House Select Committee on Assassinations tasked with investigating the assassination, no conclusions to the reasons and people behind it have ever been found.
 It is suspected that Oswald acted as part of a conspiracy, and his relationship with Ruby also remains in question.

-For more articles about controversial criminal cases, go to the links on the next page.
+For more articles about controversial criminal cases, go to the links below.